StevenDuckaert/upwind-ctf-instructions/README.md

 ---

-## Challenge 6 – Discover Database Viewer
+## Challenge 6 – Discover Database Technology

 **Goal:** Identify the application used to visualize logs.